-Over the last 12 years, I have had the privilege of working with hundreds of individuals across six continents to support organizational change and personal development, one individual at a time, in my capacity as a Behavioural Change Consultant and Coach with Caliber Leadership Systems.
+Over the past 15 years, I have had the privilege of working with hundreds of individuals across six continents to support organizational change and personal development, one individual at a time, in my capacity as a Behavioural Change Consultant and Coach with Caliber Leadership Systems.

 The clients I have worked with have varied in organizational, economic and political challenges; in settings both stable or otherwise; from leaders to managers to employees; from long-standing companies to entrepreneurial or family business; in corporate and remote operational settings; from right around the corner, to the other side of the planet.